 …in which I embrace artisanal porridge, pay homage to a river hag, fulminate at rural economics and am bothered by the King Of The Hoolies.

 Alston to Cross Fell, 11 miles.
+Jump to Journal.

 Unlike in June, Greg’s Hut was clean and tidy; bless the Friends of Greg’s Hut and their lovely volunteers.
 I would need fuel for the stove to spend a comfortable night in here in October and had the weather forecast looked at all dodgy I’d have foraged a bundle of sticks from the woods leaving Alston.
 As it was, the forecast was absurdly benign.
 Almost unbelievably for Cross Fell, there was bright sunshine and no wind at all.
 Oncoming walkers with whom I broached my summit camping plan all agreed it looked like a once in a lifetime opportunity.
 In any doubt I’d have stayed in the hut as camping on Cross Fell can be life threatening.
-Most strong walkers starting out earlier would press on to stay in comfort and safety at Dufton, but this was the Perverse Pennine Way…
+Most strong walkers starting out earlier would press on to stay in comfort and safety at Dufton, but this was the Perverse Pennine Way.

 The Way here is an uplifting country walk, even the rustic shambles at the south end appears quaint and uplifting to my country mouse eyes.
 I approve of low-tech living and the goats here must be cared for, as they’re friendly and don’t smell.
 Back on The Cheviot I’d learned what uncared-for goats smell like.

-I asked him about the pub and he told me a depressing tale that I can’t repeat but which was all too familiar to me as a former owner of a rural enterprise myself.
-I wondered whether the loud indie rock soundtrack had helped the pub’s cause with locals, at which he admitted he’d never actually been in there himself.
+I asked him about the pub and he told me a depressing tale I can’t repeat but which was all too familiar to me as a former owner of a rural enterprise myself.
+I wondered aloud whether the loud indie rock soundtrack had helped the pub’s cause with locals, at which he admitted he’d never actually been in there himself.
 I did a double take – the pub was two doors away.
 The words ‘not even to network?’ died on my lips as I realised ‘network’ was probably a soft southern concept in these parts.
 I asked whether the bunk barn was still in use and how it might be accessed.
 He had no idea.
 It was lucky his shelves were empty, as my triple take would otherwise have displaced his merchandise.

 I stomped irritably up the Corpse Road, the modern equivalent of which must be the Internet connection to the Insolvency Service at Newcastle.
 My humour was not improved by the active shooting.
 Vintage army trucks trundled along, driven by cheerful estate staff in ties-and-tweeds fancy dress as gamekeepers (real keepers wear Realtree).
 From the back, expensively-attired punters waved their guns and shouted at me in some Latin tongue (Italian, I’m guessing) and in what didn’t sound a respectful or companionable way.
 Sinister black four-by-fours clustered on the skyline, their unrural polish catching the sunlight.
 I played the old game of wondering what their collective noun might be – a Pose of Rovers?
-I half expected to encounter an Exploit of Deliveroos.
+I half expected to encounter an Exploitation of Deliveroos.
 Legally set traps were not interfered with, certainly not by me, I needed the tips of my trekking poles to hold my tent up.